kasimok/SideBySideToMVHEVC/README.md

+This is a bug report project to reproduce `AVLocalizedErrorWithUnderlyingOSStatus: Returning error (AVFoundationErrorDomain / -11819) status (-16155)` when trying to port the below example code to iOS.

+To reproduce, you can run the `convertApp` target, and tap `Convert` button, after several printed PTS, the app will crash at `fatalError("Failed to append tagged buffers to multiview output")`

 # Converting side-by-side 3D video to multiview HEVC

 Create video content for visionOS by converting an existing 3D HEVC file to a multiview HEVC format.